smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 ### LSAM Installation Configuration Values

-Detailed information about the individual fields showing on the second installation prompt screen (format SMASETR2) are provided in the [IBM i LSAM Configuration](../configuration/configuration.md) section of the **IBM i LSAM** online help.
+Detailed information about the individual fields showing on the second installation prompt screen (format SMASETR2) are provided in the [IBM i LSAM Configuration](../configuration/configuration.md) section of the **IBM i LSAM** documentation.

 Use F4=Prompt while the cursor is positioned in the Internet Address field to see a list of available IP addresses that are already configured in this IBM i partition.
 Select the IP address that will be used for communication with OpCon and press **Enter** from the value prompt window to automatically put the selected IP address into the configuration parameter field.